nraghu99/CarND-PID-Control-Project/README.md

  perror -0.5997 derror -0.1407 ierror 21.8864

- As you can see, the ierror was having a skewed influence on the steering angle, so I bumped the Pi way down to 0.005, the sults were much better, see video below
+ As you can see, the iError was having a skewed influence on the steering angle, so I bumped the Pi way down to 0.005, the sults were much better, see video below

  1. Now with Kp, Ki and Kd at 0.25, 0.005, and 0.25